10 Essential Gardening Tools for Every Gardener’s Shed

 The Hyundai HYM3800E folds down nicely and has a long 12-metre cable.
 While it does have a 40-litre grass container, we don’t like that it’s a bag and not a plastic box.
 Bags generally store less than boxes, so it’s something to bear in mind.

 Overall we quite like the Hyundai HYM3800E Corded Electric Lawnmower and Amazon purchasers do too.
-And at £110 (buy at Amazon), it’s a bargain!
+And at £110 from Amazon, it’s a bargain!

 #2 Draper Adjustable Lawn Rake

 While we’re the first to admit, shopping for a rake isn’t that sexy or even interesting, this adjustable rake from Draper is a worthwhile purchase.